+• It is programmable whether the last remaining logged-in extension can log out.

+Log-in/Log-out Button

-- It is programmable whether the last remaining logged-in extension can log out. - Log-in/Log-out Button A flexible button can be customized as the Log-in/Log-out button with the following parameters:
+A flexible button can be customized as the Log-in/Log-out button with the following parameters:

-Parameter Usage Light Pattern Farameter Usage Red on Off No parameter Used with an ICD Group button, or with the floating extension number of an incoming call distribution group, or with \times (All).
-Floating extension number of a specified incoming call distribution group Used to log in to or out of the specified incoming call distribution group.
-Log-out Status Log-in Status (All) Used to log in to or out of all incoming call distribution groups to which the extension user belongs.
+Deveneter lleese Light Pattern Parameter Usage Red on Off No parameter Used with an ICD Group button, or with the floating extension number of an incoming call distribution group, or with $\times$ (All). - Floating extension number of a specified incoming call distribution group Used to log in to or out of the specified incoming call distribution group.
+Log-out Status Log-in Status × (All) Used to log in to or out of all incoming call distribution groups to which the extension user belongs.
 After Log-out Operation After Log-in Operation

-If an ICD Group button is assigned, it also shows the log-in/log-out status of the corresponding group.
+• If an ICD Group button is assigned, it also shows the log-in/log-out status of the corresponding group.
 The light pattern is the same as the Log-in/Log-out button that includes the group number.

-Wrap-up Timer
+• Wrap-up Timer

-- The timer is activated after all calls to or from the extension, including a retrieved call on hold. - Only calls from ICD Groups cannot be received during the wrap-up time.
-Other calls are received as normal. - The wrap-up timer does not work for PS Ring Groups.
+- Two wrap-up timers can be programmed, an ICD Group member wrap-up timer and an extension wrap-up timer.
+System programming selects which timer is used.
+When the ICD Group member wrap-up timer is selected, the timer is only activated after calls to the extension through an ICD Group.
+When the extension wrap-up timer is selected, the timer is activated after all calls to or from the extension, including a retrieved call on hold. - Only calls from ICD Groups cannot be received during the wrap-up time.
+Other calls are received as normal. - The wrap-up timer does not work for ISDN extensions or PS Ring Groups.

-Wrap-up Button
+• Wrap-up Button